 For the Lord of all will not stand in awe of anyone, or show deference to greatness; because he himself made both small and great, and he takes thought for all alike.
 But a strict inquiry is in store for the mighty.
 To you then, O monarchs, my words are directed, so that you may learn wisdom and not transgress.
 For they will be made holy who observe holy things in holiness, and those who have been taught them will find a defense.
 Therefore set your desire on my words; long for them, and you will be instructed.

 "Who has returned to give thanks to God, except this stranger?"
-We have all been graced in various ways; we have all received a great deal as a gift.
-We don't always recognize that the ultimate source of all these graces and gifts is God.
-That is what distinguished the Samaritan leper from the other nine in today's gospel.
-All ten were equally graced; they had all been healed by Jesus of a disease that left them only half-alive.
-But it is said of only one of them that, finding himself cured, he turned back praising God at the top of his voice.
-This man threw himself at the feet of Jesus and thanked him because he recognized that God had given this cure.
+We don't always remember that the ultimate source of our graces and gifts is God.
+That is what makes the Samaritan leper special, and distinguishes him from the other nine in today's gospel.
+All ten were equally healed by Jesus of a disease that left them only half-alive.
+But only one of them turned back praising God at the top of his voice.
+This man knelt down in a gesture of deep appreciation.
 He thanked Jesus, but he praised God.
-He had the insight to see that God was at work in his healing.
+He had the insight to understand that God had cured him.

-Jesus recognized this leper's insight; he didn't say, "nobody has come back to thank me, except this foreigner," but "no one has come back to give praise to God, except this foreigner."
-That is why Jesus goes on to say to him, "your faith has saved."
-This leper had the vision of faith; he recognized God at work in the good that had happened to him, in the extraordinary way he had been graced.
-We are called to that same vision of faith; we are called to recognize and to acknowledge God at work in all those experiences of grace that bless us in the course of our lives.
-God's grace calls forth our praise.
+Jesus praised this man's insight.
+He didn't ask any thanks for himself but for the healing power of God.
+"Nobody has come back to give praise to God, except this foreigner."
+He goes on to assure him, "your faith has saved."
+This leper had a grateful heart.
+He recognized God at work in his recovery.
+We are called to that same gratitude, to recognize God at work in the graces that bless us in the course of our lives.
+God's grace invites our grateful praise.